OVERVIEW & PURPOSE

 Our liberation is bound in each other’s.
 The Women’s March on London includes organisations and communities that have been building the foundation for social progress for generations.
-We welcome vibrant collaboration and honour the legacy of the movements before us - the suffragists and abolitionists, the trade unionists, the feminist movement, the gay rights movement, anti-poll tax, anti-austerity, anti-war, support for refugees and migrants, environmental rights, anti-racism, anti-Islamophobia and more – by employing a decentralised, leader-full structure and focusing on an ambitious, fundamental and comprehensive agenda.
+We welcome vibrant collaboration and honour the legacy of the movements before us - the suffragists and abolitionists, the trade unionists, the feminist movement, the gay rights movement, anti-poll tax, anti-austerity, anti-war, support for refugees and migrants, environmental rights, the fight against racism,Islamophobia, anti-Semitism, and all other forms of racial, ethnic and faith based prejudice – by employing a decentralised, leader-full structure and focusing on an ambitious, fundamental and comprehensive agenda.

 - Jo Cox

 We are empowered by the legions of revolutionary leaders and ancestors who paved the way for us to march, and acknowledge those around the globe who fight for our freedoms.
 We honor these women and so many more.

 • Jo Cox • Hande Kader • Women Against Pit Closures • Elizabeth Garrett Anderson •

 Erin Pizzey • Rosie Boycott • Marsha Rowe • Pragna Patel • Malala Yousafzai • Valerie Wise

 • Millicent Fawcett • Sandra Cabrera • Emily Wilding Davison • Chelsea Manning • Audre Lorde • Mary Wollstonecraft • Chimamanda Ngozi Adichie• Adelaide Casely-Hayford •